Perilipin-2

-Adipose differentiation-related protein, also known as perilipin 2, ADRP or adipophilin, is a protein which belongs to the perilipin (PAT) family of cytoplasmic lipid droplet (CLD)–binding proteins.
-In humans it is encoded by the ADFP gene.
+Perilipin-2, also known as adipose differentiation-related protein (ADRP) or adipophilin, is a protein which belongs to the perilipin (PAT) family of cytoplasmic lipid droplet (CLD)–binding proteins.
+In humans it is encoded by the PLIN2 gene.
 This protein surrounds the lipid droplet along with phospholipids and is involved in assisting the storage of neutral lipids within the lipid droplets.

 Discovery

 The adipose differentiation related protein (ADRP) was first characterized as an mRNA molecule that express early in adipocyte differentiation.
 The full length cDNA was cloned by rapid amplification of cDNA ends method and sequence analysis results in a protein with 425 amino acids that is unique and similar sequences had not previously been reported.

 Gene location

 In humans, the gene for adipose differentiation related protein is located at short p arm of chromosome 9 at region 22 band 1 from base pair 19108391 to 19127606 (GRCh38.p7) (map).